balderdashy/sails-docs/security/SAILS-SECURITY-POLICY.md

 ### What should be included in the email?

-- Identify the module where you found the security vulnerability (e.g. Sails, Waterline, other core module).
+- The name and NPM version string of the module where you found the security vulnerability (e.g. Sails, Waterline, other core module).
 - A summary of the vulnerability
 - The code you used when you discovered the vulnerability or a code example of the vulnerability (whichever is shorter).
 - Whether you want us to make your involvement public.
 If you want such a reference the name and link you wish to be referred (e.g. Jane Doe's link to her GitHub account)